 Do good to find good friends

-Rodeo Friend Roundup: I’m not on a committee 😦 YET!
-I have heard nothing but amazing things about Gatekeepers, mutton busting and wine committees.
-They can be hard to get a boot-clad foot in the door, uniforms can be pricy, the time commitment is a lot and parking, obviously, sucks, but the perks are great (free rodeo entry?!) and you get REALLY close with your team.
+Rodeo Friend Roundup: I have heard nothing but amazing things about Gatekeepers, Mutton Busting and Wine Garden committees.
+They can be hard to get a boot-clad foot in the door, uniforms can be pricey, the time commitment is a lot and parking, obviously, sucks, but the perks are great (free rodeo entry?!) and you get REALLY close with your team.
 Learn more.

 Swipe your way to friendship